India shoots down satellite in space; Modi hails major breakthrough

-NEW DELHI (Reuters) - Prime Minister Narendra Modi said India had shot down a satellite in space on Wednesday with an anti-satellite missile, hailing the test as a major breakthrough in its space program.
+NEW DELHI (Reuters) - India has shot down a satellite in space with an anti-satellite missile, Prime Minister Narendra Modi said on Wednesday, hailing the test as a major breakthrough in its space program.

 Modi made the announcement in a television address to the nation.
 He said India would only be the fourth country to have used such an anti-satellite weapon after the United States, Russia and China.